Remove Academic Standards Remove Game-Based Learning Remove Learning Remove Mobility

 Edsurge

-How much does it cost to build educational games with all the flair and polish of their commercial counterparts? $10 That’s roughly how much Age of Learning estimates it will have spent by the end of this year on “ Adventure Academy ,” a multiplayer online game to teach elementary- and middle-school age children subjects including math, social studies and language arts.
-The game, publicly available today, works on web browsers and iOS and Android mobile devices.
+That’s roughly how much Age of Learning estimates it will have spent by the end of this year on “ Adventure Academy ,” a multiplayer online game to teach elementary- and middle-school age children subjects including math, social studies and language arts.
+For the Glendale, Calif.-based

 article thumbnail